-In an article from Brain Pickings by Maria Popova adds that Dweck's book highlights how both our conscious and unconscious beliefs can have such a profound effect on our lives.
+An article by Maria Popova adds that Dweck’s book highlights how both our conscious and unconscious beliefs can have such a profound effect on our lives.

 “Out of these two mindsets, which we manifest from a very early age, springs a great deal of our behavior, our relationship with success and failure in both professional and personal contexts, and ultimately our capacity for happiness.”

 In other words, whether we have a growth or fixed mindset makes a big difference.

 So what is a growth mindset and a fixed mindset?

 According to Dweck’s research, a growth mindset is founded in the belief that we have the power to change, improve and grow in our abilities and personalities.

 Popova describes a growth mindset as one that “thrives on challenge and sees failure not as evidence of unintelligence but as a heartening springboard for growth and for stretching our existing abilities.”

 Someone with a growth mindset stays on the lookout for new opportunities and areas for improvement.
 They want to get better and grow.

 A fixed mindset doesn’t see those opportunities as clearly.
 Someone with a fixed mindset instead sees personalities and beliefs as unable to change.
 Popova describes a fixed mindset as one that sees success as “the affirmation of that inherent intelligence, an assessment of how those givens measure up against an equally fixed standard.”
 She continues on to add how avoiding failure is a big element of having a fixed mindset.